 “Truth, Justice, and the American Way” remains an essential piece of the Superman mythos.
 Despite how America has its flaws, the Man of Steel is a patriot who embodies its values.
 Unlike ultra-nationalists like his father-in-law General Sam Lane, Kal-El never forces the US’ values on others or make sure it’s always on top.
 Superman respects the world around him and ideally serves as an example to follow, for both the world and the US.

 This comes to a head in New Super-Man with the phrase “Truth, Justice, and Democracy” as an ideal for some characters.
-This is very relevant in the series setting, Beijing.
+This is very relevant in the series setting, Shanghai.
 In the real world, China’s communist rule is becoming more imperialistic with its attempts to force its offshoots, such as Hong Kong, under its banner.
 As such, the people wish for a more democratic system to have a voice.
 Having their own Superman is a reaction to those ideals.
 While it’s not entirely the American Way, they are using an American icon as inspiration.